 If your sensitive skin turns red only with the thought of using one remedy, try applying a fragrance-free moisturizer first, and then serum.
 “The cream will reduce the effectiveness of the serums,” says Hirsch, “but in this way they will cause less irritation.”

-In small doses, oils give the skin a radiance.
+Oils give the skin a radiance.
 Apply them to dry areas after the cream – as a rule, oils can penetrate moisturizers, but not vice versa.
-Skip the oil if more than two serums are applied under a layer of moisturizer – at some point you cannot avoid a greasy shine.
+Add the oil after your applied first your serum then your night cream over as the outer a layer – at some point you cannot avoid a shine.